 Centrifugation is a separative technique used in phase separation of dispersions, emulsions, and other formulations across many industry sectors.
 In some cases, it can be used for accelerated stability analysis because it enables to apply strong gravitational stress on the sample, which results in faster separation.

 Separation via centrifugal force is achieved by placing a formulation in a vessel and subjecting it to rapid rotation.
 In principle, this is used to accelerate gravitational separation processes that act upon dispersive particles in a liquid-phase media.
-This is a controversial method of assessing formulation stability, as it requires simulation of mechanical stresses to assess shelf life.
+The applicability of this method of assessing formulation stability is, in the opinion of many expert, restricted, as it requires simulation of mechanical stresses to assess shelf life.

 Using Centrifugation to Determine Formulation Stability